Audiovisual Speech Synthesis using Tacotron2: Audiovisual Tacotron2

-After the model is trained, the output of the penultimate layer, i.e, the layer before the softmax layer, is used as the speech emotion embedding.
-These embeddings are used to condition the audiovisual speech synthesis systems during training as will be described in the upcoming sections.
-During inference, we use the speech emotion classifier to extract the emotion embedding from a reference utterance to get the desired emotion for the synthesized talking face.
-The audiovisual speech synthesizer is conditioned on that emotion embedding to synthesize speech and facial movements to match the emotion.
+The output of the penultimate layer of the trained model is used as the speech emotion embedding.
+These embeddings are used to condition the audiovisual speech synthesis systems during training.
+During inference, the embedding from a reference utterance is used to get the desired emotion for the synthesized talking face.